senixcode/My-web/README.md

 - Responsive
 - Theme dark
 - No soport tables or rotable
-- ligthbox custom
+- Ligthbox custom
-- config prettier and eslint
+- Config prettier and eslint